tkallinger/KeplerRGpeakbagging/README.md

 More details may be found in ...

-For further informations please contact me at tkallinger@me.com
+For further informations please contact tkallinger@me.com